ipjohnson/SeleniumFixture/README.md

 ```

 ###PageObject Pattern
 The [PageObject](http://martinfowler.com/bliki/PageObject.html) pattern is very useful and SeleniumFixture fully supports using PageObject classes to help package logic.
-[SimpleFixture](https://github.com/ipjohnson/SimpleFixture) is used to create instance of PageObjects allowing for very complex object including injecting constructor parameters and properties (using [[Import]] attribute).
+[SimpleFixture](https://github.com/ipjohnson/SimpleFixture) is used to create instances of PageObjects allowing for very complex object.
+For example, injecting constructor parameters , properties (using ImportAttribute), and etc.

 ```C#
 var driver = new FirefoxDriver();